-- Review and integrate a range of fundamental business theories in the analysis of contemporary business problems in domestic and international contexts; - Employ appropriate business tools to support decision-making and project planning in general business contexts; - Assess the impact of a range of common contemporary external and internal social, structural, cultural, technological and ethical factors on effective business practices; - Work collaboratively in teams to develop skills required for analysis, planning, designing, prioritising and evaluating effective approaches and solutions to a range of common business problems; - Explain ideas and perspectives clearly and coherently using verbal, written and visual modes of delivery appropriate for audiences in general business contexts; - Develop increased personal awareness, self-motivation and adaptability in readiness to engage in a range of business environments; and
+Course Objectives: On successful completion of this course, students will be able to: 1.
+Review and integrate a range of fundamental business theories in the analysis of contemporary business problems in domestic and international contexts; 2.
+Employ appropriate business tools to support decision-making and project planning in general business contexts; 3.
+Assess the impact of a range of common contemporary external and internal social, structural, cultural, technological and ethical factors on effective business practices; 4.
+Work collaboratively in teams to develop skills required for analysis, planning, designing, prioritising and evaluating effective approaches and solutions to a range of common business problems; 5.
+Explain ideas and perspectives clearly and coherently using verbal, written and visual modes of delivery appropriate for audiences in general business contexts; 6.
+Develop increased personal awareness, self-motivation and adaptability in readiness to engage in a range of business environments; and 7.
 Demonstrate developing skills of self-directed learning, academic literacy and numeracy, interpersonal communication and emerging professional skills.

-Careers:This course is designed to provide a pathway to the second year of the Bachelor of Business in which specialisations are introduced.
+Careers: This course is designed to provide a pathway to the second year of the Bachelor of Business in which specialisations are introduced.
 Students who wish to exit with the Diploma of Business (Enterprise) will have acquired a range of vocational skills relevant to working in the business sector.

-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent).

-Admission Requirements International: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent).
-PLUS IELTS (or equivalent): Overall score of 5.5 with no band less than 5.0.
+Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent).
+PLUS IELTS (or equivalent): Overall score of 5.5 (with no band less than 5.0 in Listening, Reading, Writing and Speaking).